Skip to main content

 • “I was able to import music of my choosing for the video book in just a few clicks, which really made the book shine.”

-• “Tyranobuilder draws you in with the promise of being an easy-to-use and intuitive interface, promises you simple drag-and-drop scripting, but falls short of these promises due to its glitches in audio-looping (audio files will not loop without producing a delay between track end and track beginning), lack of functional 1080p interfaces, an incredibly buggy configuration screen which does not work in 1080p without complete redesign, bugs with fading out music tracks while trying to fade-in music tracks, causing you to put your music on the 'sound' channel which can cause other issues.”
+• “Tyranobuilder draws you in with the promise of being an easy-to-use and intuitive interface, but falls short of these promises due to glitches in audio-looping (audio files will not loop without producing a delay between track end and track beginning), bugs with fading out music tracks while trying to fade-in music tracks, and other issues.”

-• “It's impossible to edit sound effects and background music from where the user wants them to begin (in the middle of a sound effect/song) and where they want them to end.”
+• “It's impossible to edit sound effects and background music from where the user wants them to begin and where they want them to end.”

-• “Talking about the gallery, the software doesn't come with images nor music (just a sky background for the title screen, an alternate message window, and some buttons) so you'll have to mount your own library.”
+• “Talking about the gallery, the software doesn't come with images or music (just a sky background for the title screen), so you'll have to build your own library.”

 • story